 Students have both individual and group opportunities:

-- Individual: Two written critical interpretations, 50%
+- Individual: Two written critical and video interpretations, 50%

 - Group: Two short films, and accompanying documentation, 50%